Shopify/maintenance_tasks/README.md

 #### Customizing which Active Storage service to use

-The Active Storage framework in Rails 6.1 and up supports multiple storage services per environment.
+The Active Storage framework in Rails 6.1 and up supports multiple storage services.
 To specify which service to use, `MaintenanceTasks.active_storage_service` can be configured with the service's key, as specified in your application's `config/storage.yml`: